Patricia Harms

 Research Interests:

 My research focuses on women and gender in Latin America with a particular emphasis on Guatemala and Central America.
 I am intrigued by people’s attempts to radically transform their societies and why and when these efforts succeed.
 I am particularly interested in the role of gender and political power and how these ideas are used to sustain or transform socio-political systems.
-I have just finished a monograph on ladina political activism in Guatemala City and currently co-editing a volume on suffrage in the Americas that explores the movement for political citizenship across the American hemisphere.
-Along with colleague Stephanie Mitchell, I am co-directing a National Endowment for the Humanities Summer Institute on suffrage in the Americas at Carthage College, Wisconsin in July 2018.
+I co-directed a National Endowment for the Humanities Summer Institute on suffrage in the Americas at Carthage College, Wisconsin in July 2018.
+I am the Principal Investigator for a Social Sciences and Humanities Research Council Insight Grant with the Anisininew people at Island Lake, Manitoba designed to gather the archival materials of the community to begin the creation of a public archive.
 I am also a member of the Hispanic Association of Manitoba, Inc where we focus on a variety of socio-political activities designed to improve the lives of Spanish speaking immigrants in southwest Manitoba.
+I am finishing a monograph of collected testimonios from Latin American women migrants in Brandon, Manitoba.

 Teaching Interests: